Assistance programs Peoria County.

 Peoria Housing Authority is located at 100 S Richard Pryor Place.
 They may be able to address housing issues.
 For example, the government agency administered section 8 housing vouchers as well as Low Income Housing Programs.
 Some federal programs are administered too.
 The agency is HUD approved to provide support to lower income families in the county.
 The main number is (309) 676-8736, or read more Peoria Housing Authority.

-Peoria Township Relief Office offers qualified residents Emergency and General Cash Assistance.
-Financial help, programs as well as government resources are offered to qualified people for prescription, dental, visions, medical cards, transportation & utility bills.
-1500 NE Jefferson St, Peoria, Illinois 61603, dial (309) 674-8237 for information.
+Peoria Township Relief Office offers qualified residents Emergency and General Assistance.
+Financial help, programs as well as government resources are offered to qualified people.
+The address is 427 W. Main St. Peoria IL 61606, dial (309) 674-8237 for information.

 Resources and grants for paying water bills - Low income families facing a crisis may qualify for help from the Peoria Water Payment Assistance Program.
 Government funding may be available to assist with water bills.
 Several other non-profits and charities also operate in the county and may have resources.
 More information on water bill help in Peoria.